Chess Mail logo Correspondemce Chess history book

 If you want to download games by ftp for your database, first get the index from the tremendous University of Pittsburgh pitt.edu site, which has zillions of games and chess software utilities to download in any format you might need.
 The gamefiles are not really recommended as they include a tremendous amount of incorrect data and garbage,

-Bruno Berenguer's Chess Problem of the Day has a new URL.
+Bruno Berenguer's Chess Problem of the Day.

 Software